X

 More Details

 The Vizio M-Series is well-reviewed on Amazon and Best Buy.
-Customers on Amazon rave about the sound quality, making movies, TV shows, and sporting events a more immersive experience.
+Customers on Amazon rave about the sound quality, which makes movies, TV shows, and sporting events a more immersive experience.
 However, some customers say that this sound system takes a few seconds to catch up to dialogue on the TV, which can cause a short delay.
 Some 88% of Best Buy customers said they would recommend it to a friend.

 Pros & Cons